opalj/opal/src/site/tutorial/CollaborativeAnalyses.md

 ## Defining a Lattice

 As is always the case for fixed-point analyses in OPAL, we need a suitable lattice to represent our analysis' results.
-In order to represent the set of all classes potentially instantiated, we thus create a lattice of set<a title="OPAL's UIDSet is an optimized set for several kinds of entities in OPAL, including, e.g., ObjectType which represents the type of a class."><sup>[note]</sup></a> values:
+In order to represent the set of all classes potentially instantiated, we thus create a lattice of set<sup title="OPAL's UIDSet is an optimized set for several kinds of entities in OPAL, including, e.g., ObjectType which represents the type of a class.">[note]</sup> values:
 ```scala
 sealed trait InstantiatedTypesPropertyMetaInformation extends PropertyMetaInformation {
     final type Self = InstantiatedTypes